RandomCreeper/two-stages-water-leakage-detection-and-localization/README.md

 This repository was built for an ML709 IoT Smart Systems, Services and Applications project focused on **detecting and localizing water leaks from 5-minute SCADA data** using a **two-stage detector deployable on a microcontroller**.

 ---

-## Project idea in one minute

-The core idea is to avoid running a heavy leak-localization model all the time.

-Instead, the system is split into two stages:

-### Stage 1: always-on, cheap detector
-Stage 1 runs continuously on the incoming time series.
-Its job is to answer:

-> “Does the network look suspicious enough to justify a deeper check?”

-Stage 1 is designed to be:
-- causal
-- streaming
-- low-cost
-- recall-first

-That means it prefers **not missing leaks**, even if it occasionally triggers unnecessary deeper checks.

-### Stage 2: trigger-only confirmer and localizer
-Stage 2 runs **only when Stage 1 triggers**.
-Its job is to answer:

-1. Is this trigger likely to be a real leak?
-2. Which pipe is the most likely source?

-This two-stage design is practical for embedded systems because the expensive logic is only executed when needed.

----
 ## Repository structure

 ```text